 On-Campus Employment with a Non-BU Employer (F-1 and J-1 students)

-You may wish to work at a BU commercial firm—such as the Barnes & Noble Bookstore at Boston University (BU Bookstore)—that provides services for students on campus.
+If you want to work at a BU commercial firm—such as the Barnes & Noble Bookstore at Boston University (BU Bookstore)—that provides services for students on campus, you must request ISSO authorization.

-- Request a letter (on letterhead) from your employer that verifies your work location, specifies a specific start date and end date, and confirms that you “will work no more than 20 hours per week during the Fall or Spring semesters.”
+Request a letter (on letterhead) from your employer that verifies your work location, specifies a start and end date, and confirms that you “will work no more than 20 hours per week during the Fall or Spring semesters.”
 The letter must be signed by a manager or supervisor.

 On-Campus Employment at an Off-Campus Location (F-1 and J-1 students)

-- Request a letter (on letterhead) from the employer that verifies the location you will work at, specifies a start date and end date, and confirms that you “will work no more than 20 hours per week during the Fall or Spring semesters.”
+Request a letter (on letterhead) from the employer that verifies your work location, specifies a start and end date, and confirms that you “will work no more than 20 hours per week during the Fall or Spring semesters.”
 The letter must be signed by a manager or supervisor.

-- Make an appointment with your ISSO advisor.
-Bring the department and employer letters to the appointment, along with your I-20 or DS-2019 and passport.
+Make an appointment with your ISSO advisor.
+Bring the along with your I-20 or DS-2019 and passport.

 If you are approved, your ISSO advisor will issue an authorization letter with the name and location of your employer and the dates for your on-campus employment.
 You may not change employers or job location nor work beyond the specified hours and end date as endorsed in this letter of authorization from the ISSO.